-All staff will be provided with a copy of our school's code of conduct/staff behaviour policy/handbook at induction.
+All staff will be provided with a copy of our school's code of conduct at induction.
 These are sensible steps that every adult should take in their daily professional conduct with children.
 All staff and volunteers are expected to carry out their work in accordance with this guidance and will be made aware that failure to do so could lead to disciplinary action.